 The Stussy-sponsored solo exhibit at Bleach London featuring new works by Mark Ward has been such a success that the show has extended until September 9th.
 Mark’s been a busy lad, releasing a recent collaboration with Broadcast and now this amazing group of work.
 Click here for the documentary.

 Pass the proverbial peace pipe and introduce yourself to Kelly D. Williams, a sweet-toothed family man that is stuck with a vocation in art direction, design, photography, and brand management.
-His work has bloodied the faces of organizations like 2K by Gingham, Altamont, Analog & Burton, Compatriot, éS, Juxtapoz, Los Logos, Nike, SLAP magazine, and his company Broadcast.
-When you have 4 hours of spare time, ask him about skateboarding or his soundless music project.
-Email the bastard: info@kellydwilliams.com or follow @kellypermanent
+His work has bloodied the faces of organizations like DVS, Altamont, Analog & Burton, Compatriot, éS, Juxtapoz, Los Logos, Nike, 2K by Gingham, and his own distribution company PERMANENT.
+When you have 4 hours of spare time, ask him about skateboarding, his agency, or his soundless music project.
+Email the bastard: info@kellydwilliams.com or follow @superbase.co